-Seborrhea also known as Seborrheic Dermatitis is a common skin disorder in dogs that causes the skin to flake and also to become oily or greasy.
+Seborrhea, also known as Seborrheic Dermatitis, is a common skin disorder in dogs that causes the skin to flake and become oily or greasy.
 With seborrhea, the sebaceous glands of the skin produce an excessive amount of sebum.
-The excess sebum is what gives that doggy smell everyone complains about.
+The excess sebum is what gives off that doggy smell everyone complains about.

-There are two common forms of seborrhea; a dry (sicca) form and oily (oleosa) form but most have a combination of dry and oily seborrhea.
+There are two common forms of seborrhea; a dry (sicca) form and oily (oleosa) form, but most have a combination of dry and oily seborrhea.
 Areas that are rich in sebaceous glands like the back, face, and flanks are most affected.
 In these areas you will notice scales, flakiness, itchiness, and red skin.
 There will also be an odor associated with seborrhea which worsens with secondary bacterial and/or yeast infection.
-Sebum, bacteria and yeast create a dog hard to live with because of the smell!
+Sebum, bacteria and yeast make living with a dog difficult because of the smell!

-VET BASICS® ChlorConazole topical spray daily in the worst areas.
-Kills yeast and bacteria.
-We can’t shampoo daily but we can spray needed areas every day while treating!
+Use VET BASICS® ChlorConazole topical spray daily in the worst areas.
+It kills yeast and bacteria.
+We can’t shampoo daily, but we can spray needed areas every day while treating.

-Antibiotics for any secondary infections when they exist are helpful.
+Antibiotics for any secondary infections are helpful.
 Most treat the bacteria with Cephalexin and allow the topical to control the yeast.

 - Coal Tar is soothing – anti-parasitic, anti-allergy and gets the allergen off skin.

 - Salicylic Acid – Anti-yeast and soothing to skin irritation.

 Skin fold dermatitis of the face is common in Bulldogs and other pushed-in nose breeds with excess skin folds.
 Treating around the eyes is tricky but these two products will help.

 - Use Doc Roy’s® Rescue Derm for any areas that look like they need a little extra healing or rejuvenation.
 It is all natural safe around the eyes!